HsiehYuho/TSP/README.md

 * Please make sure you are in *src* folder.
 * The output *results* folder should appear under *src* folder.

+## Results

+The code itself outputs the files which start from index 1 as requriement of handout.
+However, in the *results* folder, everything is correct except for the index start from 0.
+We do not have time to re-run every instance.

 ## Compute function structure

 -------------